qwertie/ecsharp/lemp/lemp-pattern-matching.md

 In this particular example it _is_ possible to avoid duplicating the `Console.WriteLine` statement, but in most nontrivial patterns it is not (at least not without analysis capabilities LeMP doesn't have), so `match` doesn't even try.
 Therefore, if possible, avoid writing large code blocks inside a `case` with multiple patterns.

 **Range operators**: Enhanced C# defines binary and unary operators named `..<` and `...`, as well as a binary `in` operator that is intended to test whether a value is contained in a collection.
-	- `..<` is the exclusive range operator: it means you want the number on the right side to be excluded from the range. `case 1..<10` is translated to something like `if (tmp_0.IsInRangeExcl(1, 10))`. `IsInRangeExcl` should be an extension method, either one you define yourself or one of the extension methods in Loyc.Essentials.dll.
+	- `..<` is the exclusive range operator: it means you want the number on the right side to be excluded from the range. `case 1..<10` is translated to something like `if (tmp_0.IsInRangeExcludeHi(1, 10))`. `IsInRangeExcludeHi` should be an extension method, either one you define yourself or one of the extension methods in Loyc.Essentials.dll.
 This operator has two names, in fact: you can write `1..10`, as used in [Rust](https://www.rust-lang.org/), or `1..<10`, as used in [Swift](http://oleb.net/blog/2015/09/swift-ranges-and-intervals/).
 The lexer treats them as the same operator (named `..`).
 	- `...` is the inclusive range operator: it means you want the number on the right side to be included in the range.
-For example, `case 10...99` is translated to something like `if (tmp_0.IsInRangeIncl(10, 99))`.
+For example, `case 10...99` is translated to something like `if (tmp_0.IsInRange(10, 99))`.
 (This operator's name is also three dots in Rust and Swift.)

 You can use underscores to express an open-ended range, e.g. `case _..-1`. `..<` and `...` also exist as unary operators, so you can write `...-1` instead.
 However, there is no corresponding suffix operator: you must write `100..._`, not `100...`.
 All of these are translated to the appropriate binary operator (e.g. `_...9` becomes `matchExpr <= 9`).